Salt trick for men: does it work for ED?

 Can the salt trick for men help erectile dysfunction?

-But how much sodium is too much, and how does that translate to a specific amount of salt?
-Well, there isn’t an exact amount that is considered “too much,” but the World Health Organization (WHO) recommends a daily maximum around 2000 mg of sodium or 5 g of salt.
-This equates to less than a teaspoon—an amount far smaller than the scoop of salt that appears in salt trick videos.
+There isn’t an exact amount that is considered “too much” for everyone.
+But the World Health Organization (WHO) recommends a daily maximum around 2,000 mg of sodium or 5 grams of salt.
+This is less than a teaspoon — and far smaller than the scoop of salt that appears in salt trick videos.

-Dr. Houman recommends an ideal daily sodium target of “1,500 mg for optimal heart and vascular health.
-Many people already exceed this amount due to processed foods, so increasing salt intake in hopes of improving erections may be counterproductive.”
+However, “many people already exceed this amount due to processed foods,” he says.
+“So increasing salt intake in hopes of improving erections may be counterproductive.”

 Are there other sexual benefits of the salt trick for men?

-It is worth mentioning that some recipes call for blue salt, a rare type of salt commonly extracted from the mountains in Iran, often lower in sodium and higher in potassium than regular table salt.
-This is noteworthy since studies have shown an increase in daily potassium can lead to a lower risk of ED— this particular study recommends not exceeding 3,800 mg per day.
+However, some recipes for the trick call for blue salt, a rare type of salt commonly extracted from the mountains in Iran.
+It’s often lower in sodium and higher in potassium than regular table salt.

 Is the salt trick for men safe?

 Additionally, other undisclosed ingredients that may appear in a salt trick recipe could be unsafe if taken incorrectly or in high doses alongside other medications.
 For example, some herbs and supplements can raise or lower your blood pressure.
 If these supplements are taken alongside high amounts of salt and medications that regulate blood pressure, the interactions could be quite harmful.
-For men with limited kidney function, taking in excess amounts of potassium can be life-threatening.
-Potassium is easily removed from the body for men with normal kidney function; but in certain stages of kidney failure, the potassium can build up, resulting in high potassium levels that can cause abnormal heart rhythms, including causing the heart to stop (cardiac arrest.)

 Alternatives to the salt trick for men for erectile dysfunction

 The idea that one simple ingredient conveniently found in your kitchen could reduce ED symptoms is pretty enticing.
-But ED is a complicated condition and finding the right treatment takes time.
-There are definitely no one-size-fits-all solutions here.
-But there are some changes you can start making today that could help improve ED symptoms.
+But ED is a complicated condition, and finding the right treatment can take time.

 Talk with your partner

-A majority of ED treatments aim to address the physical causes, but what you might not know is that psychological factors, like anxiety, depression, and stress around sexual performance can also contribute to ED symptoms.
+A majority of ED treatments aim to address the physical causes.
+But what you might not know is that psychological factors, like anxiety, depression, and stress around sexual performance, can also contribute to ED symptoms.

 Follow a consistent exercise routine